tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据管理/生命周期管理/生命周期概述_intl_en.md

 ### Time

-- Based on the number of days: You can specify in how many days after an object is last modified to perform the corresponding operation.
+- Based on the number of days: You can specify when to perform the defined operation on an object based on the last-modified date of the object.
-- Based on a specific date: You can specify a date to perform the corresponding operation.
+- Based on a specific date: You can specify a date to perform the defined operation.

 ## Limits